brampersandon/overcommitters.club/README.md

 ```

 # Running the Application
-At the time of this writing, Matt has no idea how to run the app locally 🙈.
+At the time of this writing, Matt has no idea how to run the app locally 🙈

+# Testing the application
+🤪